TV Series are the new Movies, let’s admit it.

 5 - Transparent by Jill Soloway

 From one of the scenarists of Six Feet Under (yes, she can!), the story of a dysfunctional but irresistible modern family in contemporary Los Angeles: the son is loosing his job and his mind over too many women, one of the two daughters doesn't know what to do with her life and the other one is leaving her family for another woman.
 The mother, divorced, is fed up of taking care of her second and very ill husband and the father, well, the father is a trans.
+Too over-the-top not to be irresistible, and Jeffrey Tambor yesterday night won the Golden Globe for this part.

 Well done, Maura!